ERCES Authority · Educational Reference

 | Effective date |

 The letter is the programming specification for the BDA.
 The BDA must be programmed to amplify only the frequencies listed.
-Adding frequencies beyond the authorization is a violation of both §90.219 and IFC §510.5.2.
+Adding frequencies beyond the authorization violates both FCC §90.219 and IFC §510.5.5.
+Class B (wideband) BDA installations must also be registered in the FCC signal booster database (www.fcc.gov/signal-boosters/registration) before activation.

 Frequencies Typically Authorized in North Texas